myparcelnl/actions/README.md

 [Source](build-docker-image/action.yml)

 Builds a docker image from a Dockerfile.
-Layers are cached and pruned between jobs using a registry.
+Build results are cached between jobs using `mode=gha`.

 ##### Inputs